 What we know about the victims of the FSU mass shooting

-Eight people were shot Thursday during a mass shooting at Florida State University's Student Union, leaving two dead and six others hospitalized, officials said.
+Eight people were wounded Thursday during a mass shooting at Florida State University's Student Union, leaving two dead and six others hospitalized, officials said.

-The suspected shooter, identified as 20-year-old FSU student Phoenix Ikner, was wounded in an exchange of gunfire with responding officers and also remained in the hospital.
+The alleged shooter, identified as 20-year-old FSU student Phoenix Ikner, was also wounded in an exchange of gunfire with responding officers and remained in the hospital.

 As of Friday morning, two of the surviving victims are expected to be discharged, while three are listed in good condition and one remains in fair condition, according to a spokesperson for Tallahassee Memorial HealthCare.